PegasusFlow: Parallel Rolling-Denoising Score Sampling for Robot Diffusion Planner Flow Matching: Introduction

 Diffusion models have emerged as a powerful tool for trajectory generation in robotics, demonstrating a remarkable capability for refining motion plans in high-dimensional task spaces and handling complex constraints~\cite{2022Tevet_MDM, 2023Chi_DiffusionPolicy,2024Huang_DiffuseLoco, 2025Liao_BeyondMimicMotionTracking,2024Tevet_CLoSD,2024Disney_RobotMDM}.
 As for legged robot locomotion, this translates into a potential to solve intricate navigation tasks that challenge traditional reinforcement learning (RL) policies, such as maneuvering in confined spaces with obstacles~\cite{2025Xu_PARCPhysicsbasedAugmentation}.
 However, the practical application of these diffusion planners is severely hampered by their reliance on extensive, high-quality expert demonstration data.

 The predominant training paradigm for diffusion planners is imitation learning, where policies are trained via behavior cloning on datasets of expert trajectories, often collected from motion capture or generated by a pre-trained RL policy.
-This data-driven approach introduces a critical bottleneck.
-First, collecting expert demonstrations is often impractical, especially for specialized hardware like hexapod robots where such data is scarce.
-Second, this indirect training process—generating data with one policy (e.g., RL) to train another (the diffusion model)—is theoretically suboptimal, computationally wasteful, and can introduce distribution shifts that degrade performance.
-The significant effort required to curate high-quality datasets further compounds these issues.
-This motivates a fundamental shift: instead of learning from data, we need methods to estimate trajectory score gradients directly from environmental interaction, enabling more direct and efficient score-matching.
+This data-driven approach is problematic.
+First, collecting high-quality expert demonstrations is often effort-intensive, costly, and sometimes infeasible, particularly for specialized robots like hexapods where such data is scarce.
+Second, this indirect training process, generating data with one policy (e.g., RL) to train another (the diffusion model), is theoretically suboptimal, computationally wasteful, and can introduce distribution shifts that degrade performance.
+This naturally motivates our idea: instead of learning from data, we need methods to estimate trajectory score gradients directly from environmental interactions, enabling more direct and efficient score-matching.

 Existing methods that touch upon direct score estimation, such as those inspired by Model Predictive Path Integral (MPPI) control~\cite{2024Xue_DialMPC,2024Pan_MBD}, are a step in the right direction but fall short in efficiency.
 They often require thousands of simulation rollouts to produce a single high-quality trajectory, rendering them unsuitable for parallel data generation.
-Furthermore, there is currently no known framework capable of performing this score sampling process in a massively parallel manner, which is essential for efficient data collection and diffusion planner training.
+Furthermore, to the best of our knowledge, there is currently no known framework capable of performing this score sampling process in a massively parallel manner, which is essential for efficient data collection and diffusion planner training.

-To address these gaps, we introduce a novel framework for direct, parallel, and efficient sampling of trajectory score gradients.
+To address these gaps, we introduce a framework(Fig.~\ref{fig:PegasusFlow}) for direct, parallel, and efficient sampling of trajectory score gradients.
 Our approach formulates trajectory planning as a discrete-time optimal control problem and leverages a new sampling algorithm, Weighted Basis Function Optimization (WBFO), which provides superior sample efficiency and faster convergence than existing methods.
 To enable parallel data collection, we embed this optimizer within a scalable, asynchronous parallel simulation architecture built on IsaacGym.
 This system supports massively parallel rollouts, warm-starting with RL trajectories, and leverages NVIDIA Warp for accelerated Signed Distance Field (SDF) and raycasting queries.